Evil God challenge

 The evil God challenge is a philosophical thought experiment.
-The challenge is to explain why an all-good God should be more likely than an all-evil God.
+The challenge is to explain why an all-good God is more likely than an all-evil God.
 Those who advance this challenge assert that, unless there is a satisfactory answer to the challenge, there is no reason to accept that God is good or can provide moral guidance.

 Origin

 Papers by Stephen Cahn, Peter Millican, Edward Stein, Christopher New, and Charles B Daniels, explored the notion of an "anti-God"—an omnipotent, omniscient and all evil God.
 The evil God challenge was developed at length and in several formats by the philosopher Stephen Law.

 Supporting the greater likeliness of an omnimalevolent creator, in 2015, John Zande published an extended argument for the evil God thesis, arguing that the irresistible, self-complicating nature of this universe not only resolves the problem of good, but establishes unignorable theological evidence for the wicked disposition of the Creator.
 Stephen Law noted this work to be an intriguing development in the theology of the evil God.